zipped-album/zap/README.md

 ## Usage

-After successful installation ZAP can be started by calling the command `zap` (or `zipped-album-player`).
+After successful installation, ZAP can be started by calling the command `zap` (or `zipped-album-player`).

 ### Keyboard navigation